This information will help you care for your ileostomy or colostomy.

 Some ostomies are permanent, while others are temporary.
 Your surgeon will tell you if your ostomy is permanent or temporary.

-Having an ostomy is a big adjustment for most people.
+Having an ostomy is a big change for most people.
 We have written this resource with the help of people who have an ostomy.
 We hope it will help prevent problems and give you tips that can make your daily life easier.
 Your wound, ostomy, continence (WOC) nurse will go over this information with you.

 Types of Ostomies

-The most common types of ostomies are listed below.
+The most common types of ostomies are:

 - Stoma is usually located on the right lower side of the abdomen.